Optimal estimation of the null distribution in large-scale inference: Introduction

 \subsection{Main contribution}

 Throughout the remainder of the paper, we focus on the frequentist model (\ref{model:additive}) though we remind the reader all our results also hold for the Bayes formulation (\ref{model:mean_shift_mixture}).
-Recall \(1 \leq k < \frac{n}{2}\) for identifiability reasons.
-Our first contribution is to obtain the sharp minimax rate of estimating $\theta$ with respect to square loss,
+The following discussion on our minimax theory is in the context of (\ref{model:additive}) with no assumption on the unknown null mean \(\theta \in \R\) nor on the unknown scale \(\sigma > 0\); we only assume \(\gamma \in \R^n\) is sparse \(||\gamma||_0 \leq k\) where \(1 \leq k < \frac{n}{2}\) is assumed for identifiability reasons as discussed earlier.
+In this setting, our first contribution is to obtain the sharp minimax rate of estimating $\theta$ with respect to square loss,

 The minimax rate turns out to exhibit scaling not only in \(k\) but also in \(n-2k\).
 Scaling of the form \(n-k\) has been observed in a sparse signal detection problem under correlation \cite{kotekal_minimax_2023} as well as a one-sided version of (\ref{model:additive}) where the shape constraints \(\gamma_i \geq 0\) are imposed \cite{carpentier_estimating_2021}.
 It is quite natural to see \(n-k\) as it denotes the number of ``null'' or ``uncontaminated'' samples.
 The term \(n-2k\) denotes the number of inliers (nulls) minus the number of outliers (nonnulls).
 Its appearance is not surprising since the problem becomes more difficult as \(k\) approaches \(\frac{n}{2}\), at which point \(\theta\) is no longer identifiable.